matthewLarrosa/reys-angels-website/README.md

-# Rey's Angel Printing Website
+# Rey's Angels Printing Website

 ![Project Preview](screenshot.png) <!-- Replace with a screenshot of your project -->

-Welcome to the Rey's Angel Printing website project!
+Welcome to the Rey's Angels Printing website project!
 This website is being developed for a local Miami printing business, showcasing their services, portfolio, and contact information.
 The project is built using React and TailwindCSS to create an engaging and user-friendly experience.

 ## Project Overview